zenaton-samples/new-user-workflow/README.md

 # New User Activation Emails:
 ### Wait for events and trigger emails:

-Here is a sample Zenaton project that triggers emails within a web app when the user completes installation and running their first workflow.
-Our example is based on a Zenaton new user journey but can easily be configured to send emails and trigger actions based on any events within an app or external services.
+Here is a sample Zenaton project that waits for events within a web app and triggers personalized emails to our users when they complete each milestone (Installation and Activation).
+Our example is based on a Zenaton new user journey but can easily be configured to send emails and trigger actions based on any events within an app or in external services.

 ## Workflow Logic